 Dwelling house and secondary dwellings

-A dwelling house is where land is used for residential purposes for a single household (one house).
+A dwelling house is where land is used for residential purposes.
 It can include domestic outbuildings, extensions and secondary dwellings.

 A secondary dwelling (e.g. granny flat) is a dwelling that:

-- is beside, behind, below or above the primary dwelling house
+- is self-contained and is beside, behind, below or above the primary dwelling house

 - can be attached to or detached from the primary dwelling house

 - has the same owner